FolkTechAI/ftai-spec/README.md

-📜 FTAI — Foundational Traceable AI Interface
+# 📜 FTAI — Foundational Traceable AI Interface

 ⸻

 FTAI is a minimal, structured format for human ↔ AI collaboration.
+Pronounced “F-Tie.”
 It bridges the readability of Markdown with the structure of JSON — but tuned for AI reasoning, memory, and agentic workflows.
 	•	🔹 Readable by humans
 	•	🔹 Composable by AI systems